Inferlopec/asteroids/README.md

 -Add a scoring system

--Implement multiple lives and respawning
+-Implement multiple lives and respawning (WIP https://github.com/Inferlopec/asteroids/tree/multiple-lives-and-respawning)

 -Add an explosion effect for the asteroids